mmpfeffer/blip/blip/README.md

 12. Variable Indirection

-   It is possible to define a variable containing the name of another variable whose value is desired.
+   It is possible to define a variable containing the name of another variable whose value is desired and to nest such definitions.

    Here is an example of indirection:

    Example: